 As our species and cultures have changed to an extent, we no longer live in our own cultural tribes where the healers and medicine people are looked after in the same way (such as bringing them a deer at the end of the day and making sure their needs are met) most of us now live in some type of home, have to pay for certain bills to sustain the location where ceremonies are held, to bring up the sacred medicine from the South, and in a good way.
 The ways we now take care of our healers and elders look different such as our exchange that we provide them but there would be some energetic exchange or reciprocity in services.
 It is likely in whatever your experience, you are going to only get out of it what you are willing to put into it, even if that is energetically.
 There should be some type of balance in exchange and reciprocity.

 - Are there ONAC branches located outside of the United States?

-We do not have any active ONAC branches located outside of the United States.
+We do have a few ONAC branches located outside of the United States but these branches are focused on preservation work.
+They do not work with members or receive membership referrals.
+We also do not share their branch information.
+Branches that offer ceremonies and receive ONAC member referrals are located within the United States.
 It is likely the protections we have here in the US do not automatically happen in other countries just by being a member of ONAC.
 We cannot dictate laws or beliefs to other countries.

 - As a member of ONAC, can I cultivate my own sacred medicine?